Carreau/phd-dissertation/parts/part1.rst

 bilayer.

-The expansion modulus :math:`K_a` express how much energy need to by used to expand the surface of the lipid bilayer and is due to the exposition of more hydrophobic surface to water when expanding it. :math:`K_a` is expressed in :math:`J.m^{-2}`, or :math:`N/m` and is close to 2 time the surface tension between the
+The expansion modulus :math:`K_a` express how much energy is required to expand the surface of the lipid bilayer and is due to the exposition of more hydrophobic surface to water when expanding it. :math:`K_a` is expressed in :math:`J.m^{-2}`, or :math:`N/m` and is close to 2 time the surface tension between the